-Curious about the improvements we were able to win between our current contract and the contract we had previously?
+Curious about the improvements we were able to win between our 2019-2022 contract and the 2016-2019 contract?
 Check out the highlights below.

 Please Note: In September 2020, we rebranded our labor union’s name to Resident & Fellow Physician Union – Northwest.
 We were previously called, University of Washington Housestaff Association.